 - Copies of books that are available in the NYU Library

-- Items of unusual expense where a more modestly priced item would perform the same essential functions (e.g., professional-level video equipment)
+- High-end equipment, software, or other items where a more modestly priced item would perform the same essential functions (e.g., professional-level video equipment; see “Equipment and software purchase and rental,” below)

 - Publication and/or book-binding costs for multiple copies of a creative work.
 The evaluators will, however, consider requests for a single bound copy of a creatively produced work.